CS-DS-125/125book/source/05-StringsListsAndFiles/Files.rst

    The code will work correctly in any "normal" Python interpreter.

-We can use the file object as the sequence in our ``for`` loop, and each element in the sequence will be another line from the file.
+We can use the file object as the sequence in a ``for`` loop, and each element in the sequence will be another line from the file.
+This may feel a bit odd, but file objects have all kinds of functionality built in to them, and acting as a sequence for a ``for`` loop is just one of the things they can do.

 The ``for`` loop above counts the number of lines in the file and prints the count.
 The rough translation of the ``for`` loop into English is, "for each line in the file represented by the file object, add one to the ``count`` variable."

 When the file is read using a ``for`` loop in this manner, Python takes care of splitting the data in the file into separate lines using the newline character.